ammadatuy/Predicting_Austin_Airbnb_Prices/README.md

 # Predicting Austin Airbnb Prices

-The objective of this project is to develop a machine learning model that would help determine the most advantageous average nightly rental price for a given Airbnb listing in Austin.
+The objective of this project is to develop a machine learning model that would help me predict the best rental prices for Airbnb listings in Austin.

 I downloaded the publicly available data directly from the Inside Airbnb website.
 You can access the data here: http://insideairbnb.com/get-the-data.html